cvxgrp/scs/docs/src/index.rst

-At termination SCS will either return points :math:`(x^\star,y^\star,s^\star)` that satisfies the :ref:`optimality conditions <solver>` to the desired accuracy, or a certificate of :ref:`primal or dual infeasibility` to the designated infeasibility accuracy.
+At termination SCS will either return points :math:`(x^\star,y^\star,s^\star)` that satisfies the :ref:`optimality conditions <solver>` to the desired accuracy, or a certificate of :ref:`primal or dual infeasibility <infeasibility>` to the designated infeasibility accuracy.

 The current version is |version|